 Timing of Your Trades.
 For those investors who engage in day trading or other types of investing that require strict market timing, the speed with which trades are placed is of great importance.
 However, for most investors, a trade being placed within a few minutes as versus in just a few seconds will not likely make or break their overall return.

 Customer Service.
 New and experienced investors alike will often require assistance from customer service.
-While, for instance, TradeKing and Scottrade both allow individual trades for under $8.00, neither offers 24/7 customer support – which could make it difficult for investors who might need answers outside of regular customer service hours.
+While some brokers like Scottrade and TradeKing offer commissions that are lower than industry averages, neither offers 24/7 customer support – which could make it difficult for investors who might need answers outside of regular customer service hours.
 Therefore, before deciding on a brokerage company based on commission price alone, be sure that you have a good idea of how – and how quickly – you can get your questions and concerns answered as they arise.

 Available Research.
 The internet has allowed investors access to a great deal of information about companies’ stock and other investment related research.
 For example, although Charles Schwab only charges $8.95 for individual trades, it does not offer a calculator feature that shows investors their profit / loss or a probability calculator to help investors in making profitable trades.
 So, be sure that the price you are paying in broker commission also allows you the proper amount of research you will need available in order to make well informed investment decisions.